 Do not place any leaves in the road, in ditches or on sidewalks.
 In areas where there are sidewalks leaves should be placed behind the sidewalk and crews will collect them from there.

 Please do not rake leaves into the roadways.
-It causes driving to be hazardous by narrowing the width of travel lanes and makes travel lanes slicker during rain events.
-This practice also causes clogging in storm drains and can lead to increased flooding.
-Please refrain from this activity.
+It causes driving to be hazardous by narrowing the width of travel lanes and makes travel lanes slick during rain events.
+This may also cause clogging in storm drains and pipes and can lead to localized flooding.

 Leaf crews will be working in specified zones throughout the city.
 Once a zone is completed the crews will move to the next zone in sequential order.
 Once crews complete all zones they will start back at the first zone and go through all zones a second time.
-We will not pick up leaves in an on-call fashion.
+Crews are not able to pick up leaves on a call-in basis until two full cycles of the route have been completed.

 As an alternative you may bag your leaves and place them 3 to 5 feet from the edge of pavement, adhering to the other guidelines previously set forth and the Public Works Department will collect them on the regular Brush / Junk route.